peachnuts/QCHack/README.md

 ## Steps
 1. We first create a simple circuit to show the impact of quantum interference.
 2. Then, we demonstrate a show case of quantum interference using Simon's algorithm.
-3. Finally, we implement our idea on the lines of "Joy Vazirani" and convert our sample string "Qiskit" to musical tone.
+3. Finally, we implement our idea on the lines of ['Joy Vazirani']('https://www.jrussellhuffman.com/joyvazirani/') and convert our sample string "Qiskit" to musical tone.